-Under Spanish civil law, there is no discovery obligation between the litigant parties - neither before court proceedings are commenced nor as part of the pre-trial procedures.
-The Spanish civil system is based on the principle of parties' own production of evidence, i.e. each litigant party shall obtain and present its own evidence to support its claims in court proceedings.
+Under Spanish civil law, there is no discovery obligation between the litigant parties - neither before court proceedings start nor as part of the pre-trial procedures.
+The Spanish civil system is based on the principle of parties' own production of evidence, i.e., each litigant party shall obtain and present its own evidence to support its claims in court proceedings.

-Exceptionally, and only applicable in those cases in which the applicant is unable to obtain by himself certain data necessary to file a claim, he may request of the judge, prior to filing the lawsuit, access to certain sources of evidence specifically provided for, by way of preliminary proceedings, in the Code of Civil Procedure 1/2000.
-Among other preliminary proceedings provided in the law: i) any interested party may request a copy of the medical records from the health centre or professional with custody of said records; and ii) an individual who considers himself to have been damaged by an event that could be covered by civil liability insurance may request the exhibition of the insurance contract.
+Exceptionally, and only applicable in those cases in which the applicant is unable to obtain by himself certain data necessary to file a claim, he may request of the judge, prior to filing the lawsuit, access to certain sources of evidence specifically provided in the law by way of preliminary proceedings.
+Among other preliminary proceedings, the law provides that: i) any interested party may request a copy of the medical records from the health centre or professional with custody of said records; and ii) any individual who considers himself to have been damaged by an event that could be covered by civil liability insurance may request the exhibition of the insurance contract.